szczyglis-dev/py-gpt/docs/source/modes.rst

 Index (llama-index)
 -------------------

 This mode enables direct interaction with your documents through conversation.
 It seamlessly incorporates ``Llama-index`` into the chat interface, allowing for immediate querying of your indexed documents.
 To begin, you must first index the files you wish to include.
-Simply copy or upload them into the ``output`` directory and initiate indexing by clicking the ``Index all`` button, or right-click on a file and select ``Index...``.
+Simply copy or upload them into the ``data`` directory and initiate indexing by clicking the ``Index all`` button, or right-click on a file and select ``Index...``.
 Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the ``Llama-index (inline)`` plugin.

 Built-in file loaders: ``text files``, ``pdf``, ``csv``, ``md``, ``docx``, ``json``, ``epub``, ``xlsx``.

-**This mode is currently experimental (from version 2.0.96) and it will be extended soon.**
+**From version ``2.0.100`` Llama-index is integrated also with database - you can use data from database (your history contexts) as additional context in discussion.**